Planning for Rigor in Mathematics Instruction

-In this webinar from the Consortium on Reaching Excellence in Education (CORE), learn five hallmarks of rigorous math instruction and top teaching strategies for increasing rigor in mathematics to help students successfully:
+In this webinar from CORE, Inc., learn five hallmarks of rigorous math instruction and top teaching strategies for increasing rigor in mathematics to help students successfully:

 To help students achieve a rigorous math understanding, math instruction must be rigorous as well.
 There are five fundamental aspects of math rigor that should be embedded into instruction and taught to students to help them achieve mathematical understanding.